 The Unicode Standard contains all modern punctuation, and the majority of these characters can be used for Medieval sources.
 In this section, punctuation marks have been grouped together according to their graphical form.
 The section is concluded by a list of Medieval punctuation signs.
-Some are simply missing in the Standard, e.g. the punctus elevatus, and other have a different usage, e.g. the punctus interrogativus which in some contexts was contrasted with the punctus percontativus.
+Some signs are simply missing in the Standard, e.g. the punctus elevatus, and other have a different usage, e.g. the punctus interrogativus which in some contexts was contrasted with the punctus percontativus.
 In general, modern punctuation can not adequately represent the syntactical, prosodic or logical features of Medieval texts.

 Dots, co Dots, commas and circles

 Glyph Entity Code point Code chart Unicode descriptive name

 • .
 002E BasLat FULL STOP

-This chara acter is also listed in se ction 4 above 2.
+This chara This character is also listed in section 4 above.

 • · 00B7 Lat1Suppl MIDDLE DOT

-A high do t, F1F8 DISTINCTIO, i s listed in the section on Medie val punctuation p.
-145 below.
+A high do A high dot, F1F8 DISTINCTIO, is listed in the section on Medieval punctuation p.
+147 below.

 • &hyphpoint 2027 GenPunct HYPHENATION POINT

 • &sgldr 2024 GenPunct ONE DOT LEADER

 •• &dblldr 2025 GenPunct TWO DOT LEADER

 ••• ...
 2026 GenPunct HORIZONTAL ELLIPSIS